Skip to content

 Request Personalized Guidance

 Ultimately, asking whether life insurance is a good investment is less useful than asking whether it solves a specific financial problem.
-Does it protect income that cannot be replaced?
-Does it provide tax diversification in retirement?
-Does it create certainty for heirs or business partners?
-Does it stabilize a portfolio exposed to volatility?
-If the answer to one or more of those questions is yes, then life insurance is not competing with your investments—it is strengthening them.
-A diversified financial plan rarely relies on a single strategy.
-It layers protection, growth, liquidity, and guarantees in a way that supports both present security and future flexibility.
+Does it protect income that cannot be replaced if the primary earner dies unexpectedly?
+Does it provide tax diversification in retirement alongside pre-tax and Roth accounts?
+Does it create certainty for heirs or business partners at a moment when certainty is most needed?
+Does it stabilize a portfolio by creating a non-correlated, guaranteed asset that behaves differently from equities and real estate?
+Does it provide access to capital via tax-favored loans during a period when liquidating market investments would generate taxable gains or lock in losses?
+If the answer to one or more of those questions is yes, then life insurance is not competing with investments — it is strengthening the overall financial structure in ways that no single investment can replicate.

 For individuals focused on final expense planning, resources such as burial insurance for seniors over 50 may be more appropriate than complex permanent designs.
 For others exploring broader disability protection, understanding options like short-term disability insurance can complement life coverage within a comprehensive risk plan.